Breast Oncology Fellowship (Minnesota)

 This fellowship follows the established training guidelines and is approved by the Society of Surgical Oncology.

-The Multidisciplinary Breast Surgery Fellowship was established in 2005 and has trained one fellow each year since then.
+The Breast Oncology Fellowship was established in 2005 and has trained one fellow each year since then.